yasir193/ADAS-APP/README.md

 # Graduation Project

-> A React + Vite powered single‑page application as the frontend for the graduation project, deployed at [https://graduation-project-rouge-eight.vercel.app](https://graduation-project-rouge-eight.vercel.app) :contentReference[oaicite:1]{index=1}.
+> A React + Vite powered single‑page application as the frontend for the graduation project, deployed at [https://graduation-project-rouge-eight.vercel.app](https://graduation-project-rouge-eight.vercel.app)

 ## 🧠 About

 This project is the client-side portion of the Graduation Project, built with **React** and **Vite**.
-It features fast development workflow, hot module reloading (HMR), plus ESLint integration to enforce code quality.:contentReference[oaicite:2]{index=2}
+It features fast development workflow, hot module reloading (HMR), plus ESLint integration to enforce code quality.

 ## 📦 Technologies